linode/manager/docs/development-guide/04-component-library.md

 ##### Core Style
 A color, font, svg icon, or other simple styling convention.
 ##### Element
-A basic HTML element wrapped in a react component, or a small component that is not normally used on its own.
+A basic HTML element wrapped in a React component or a small component that is not normally used on its own.
 ##### Component
 A composition of Core Styles and Elements.
 Normally with some code that defines behavior.
 An example of a Component is a Dialog which is a composition of Typography and Buttons.
 ##### Feature